Ocean5555/gitRepository/README.md

 # gitRepository
-these is my private something for store files.
+these is my private something for backup files and records.